Software Development Kit 24.2

 uno Tool to provide a UNO runtime environment and provide configured (deployed) or single components.
 This tool comes with the office installation and can be found in the program directory of the office installation.

-unoidl-write The new UNOIDL compiler, generates a common binary type library format as base for all codemaker tools and the UNO runtime type library.
+unoidl-write The UNOIDL compiler, generates a common binary type library format as base for all codemaker tools and the UNO runtime type library.

 unoidl-read Tool to view type library data in a human readable manner.